confluentinc/cp-docker-images/docs/configuration.rst

   docker run -it -rm confluentinc/cp-ksql-cli:4.1.2

-Note: Since the CLI is interactive, we cannot log to stdout as is customary for Docker containers.
-The KSQL CLI logs can instead be found at ``/var/logs/ksql-cli/``.
+Note: Because the CLI is interactive, the container cannot log to STDOUT as is customary for Docker containers.
+The KSQL CLI logs can instead be found at /var/logs/ksql-cli/ inside the container.

 Configuring the KSQL CLI
 """"""""""""""""""""""""
-* Config files: The KSQL CLI config file must be passed in via a file mounted in the image.
+* Config files: Assuming that the CLI's configuration file is available on the Docker host at ``/docker/container/path/ksql-cli.properties``, then the following command will make the configuration file available to the CLI container at ``/docker/container/path/ksql-cli.properties``.

 .. sourcecode:: bash
   docker run -it -rm \
-    -v ~/workspace/cli-config:/mnt/ksql-cli
+    -v /docker/host/path/:/docker/container/path
     confluentinc/cp-ksql-cli:4.1.2 \
       http://ksql-server.host:8088 \
-      --config-file /mnt/ksql-cli/ksql-cli.properties
+      --config-file /docker/container/path/ksql-cli.properties

 * Additional CLI options can be appended to the command as necessary.
+See :ref:`the KSQL CLI documentation <install_ksql-cli>` for the KSQL CLI options you can use.
+* The KSQL CLI cannot be configured via environment variables, unlike the KSQL Server image.